-One of the most painful issues we discussed was female foeticide practice in India, and the alarming rates of such atrocities in the parts of the country.
-Dr. Mira Shiva, a senior staff of the VHAI (Voluntary Health Association of India) said that some informal studies done by observers in New Delhi showed a male to Female Ratio/1000 (MFR) as low as 650 for every 1000 male live births.
-This certainly reflected the urban Indian's adoption of the greed, and the obscene culture of male glorification.
-Unfortunately, no one opens their eyes to their own stand against life and the values of life.
 The stark contrasts between rural India and urban India was certainly on my mind but certainly not reinforced as it is today, after a year in rural Andhra Pradesh.
 In all, the state of health in India made me open my eyes wider to the issues surrounding us.
+One of the most touching and paining issues we discussed was female foeticide practice in India, and the alarming rates of such atrocities in the Hindi Heartland of our country - The Central, Northern and Northwest India.
+Dr. Mira Shiva, a senior staff of the VHAI (Voluntary Health Association of India) said that some informal studies done by observers in New Delhi showed a male to Female Ratio/1000 (MFR) as being as low as 650 for every 1000 male live births.
+This certainly reflected Urban Indian's adoption of the greed, and the obscene culture of male glorification.
+Unfortunately no one opens their eyes to their own stand against life and the values of life.